Presented by Virginia Cooperative Extension

 with Support from Master Gardeners of Northern Virginia

-The program is free, but registration is requested.
+The workshop is free, but registration is requested.

 Telephone 703-228-6414 or email email@example.com.

 of Northern Virginia, visit mgnv.org

 Virginia Cooperative Extension http://www.ext.vt.edu is a joint program of Virginia Tech, Virginia State University, the U.S. Department of Agriculture, and state and local governments.
 VCE programs and employment are open to all, regardless of race, color, national origin, sex, religion, age, disability, political beliefs, sexual orientation, or marital or family status.
 An equal opportunity/affirmative action employer.
 Issued in furtherance of Cooperative Extension work, Virginia Polytechnic Institute and State University, Virginia State University, and the U.S. Department of Agriculture cooperating.
 Edwin J. Jones, Director, Virginia Cooperative Extension, Virginia Tech, Blacksburg; Jewel E. Hairston, Administrator, 1890 Extension Program, Virginia State, Petersburg.

 If you are a person with a disability and desire any assistive devices, services or other accommodations to participate in this activity, please contact the Arlington County office of Virginia Cooperative Extension at 703-228-6400/TDD/PC 1-800-1120 during business hours of 8 a.m. to 5 p.m. to discuss accommodations 5 days prior to the event.